outmoded/hapijs.com/lib/tutorials/en_US/testing.md

 ```

 Note that we call `server.initialize` in our `init` method.
-We stil want Hapi to set up all our server concerns, such as [caching](https://hapijs.com/tutorials/caching).
+We still want Hapi to set up all our server concerns, such as [caching](https://hapijs.com/tutorials/caching).

 Next, we create our main entrypoint for the server.
 This might be the file referenced by the `main` attribute of your `package.json`.
 It is run when your application starts.